Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

     `azd env set AZURE_OPENAI_EMB_MODEL_NAME text-embedding-3-small`
     `azd env set AZURE_OPENAI_EMB_MODEL_NAME text-embedding-3-large`

+* Specify the desired dimensions of the model:

+    `azd env set AZURE_OPENAI_EMB_DIMENSIONS 256`

 * Run `azd env set AZURE_OPENAI_EMB_MODEL_VERSION 1`
 * If you have already done a deployment, you'll also need to change the deployment name, by running `azd env set AZURE_OPENAI_EMB_DEPLOYMENT <new-deployment-name>`.

-Note that the code currently assumes output dimensions from the embedding model are 1024.
-If you use a different model, you may need to adjust the code accordingly.
+* If you have already created an index, you'll need to create a new index.
+You can either delete the current index in the Azure Portal, or create a new index with a different name by running `azd env set AZURE_SEARCH_INDEX new-index-name`.

 ## Enabling GPT-4 Turbo with Vision